-The directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Report of the Directors and the financial statements in accordance with applicable law and regulations.

-The Companies (Alderney) Law, 1994 ("Company law") requires the directors to prepare financial statements for each financial year.
-Under that law, the directors have elected to prepare the financial statements in accordance with UK accounting standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland and applicable law.
+The Companies (Alderney) Law, 1998 ("Company Law") requires the directors to prepare financial statements for each financial year.
+Under that law, the directors have elected to prepare the financial statements in accordance with UK accounting standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.
+The Statement of Recommended Practice for registered social housing providers 2018 (the "SORP"), and applicable law.
 The financial statements are required by law to give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.